inder231/tripVilla/README.md

 - Responsiveness using Chakra UI
 - list property
+- Sign up Singn in
+- Able to Book House/hotels
 - Carousal Effect
 - Tabs using Chakra UI
 - Drawer using Chakra UI